abrahamjuliot/creepjs/README.md

 2. Fingerprint lie patterns
 3. Fingerprint extension code
 4. Fingerprint browser privacy settings
-5. Employ large-scale validation, but allow possible inconsistencies
+5. Use large-scale validation and collect inconsistencies
 6. Feature detect and fingerprint [new APIs](https://www.javascripture.com/) that contain high entropy
 7. Use APIs that are the most difficult to fake in a stable fingerprint